CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## Route Reflectors

-<span style="background-color:#F5F5DC">[iBGP](## "internal BGP")</span> rules state that BGP cannot send a route learned from an iBGP peer to another iBGP peer.
+<span class="a-tooltip">[iBGP](## "internal BGP")</span> rules state that BGP cannot send a route learned from an iBGP peer to another iBGP peer.
 In a data center spine and leaf network using iBGP, this prevents a spine from sending a route learned from a leaf to any other leaf.
 As a workaround, you can use a *route reflector*.
 When an iBGP speaker is a route reflector, it *can* send iBGP learned routes to other iBGP peers.

 In the following example, spine01 is acting as a route reflector.
 The leaf switches, leaf01, leaf02 and leaf03 are *route reflector clients*.
 BGP sends any route that spine01 learns from a route reflector client to other route reflector clients.